domfarolino/os/05-Threads/README.md

  - Use a thread's return value, or the results of its labor

 Both of these involve sharing data between two threads of the same process, which is important to understand.
-Pthreads complicates this just a bit because the function a thread begins execution in
+Pthreads complicates this just a bit because the function a thread begins execution in:

  - Must take a single `void*` argument, and
  - Must also return a `void*`